-The Pennsylvania General Assembly has seen 69 pieces of legislation which promote the welfare of Pennsylvanians regardless of sexual orientation and gender identity.
-We know that unless our laws specifically state “sexual orientation and gender identity” as protected classes from discrimination – the lives of LGBT Pennsylvanians will continue to reflect major challenges and concerns.
+Over 100 pieces of legislation aimed to protect LGBTQ Pennsylvanians have been introduced in the General Assembly since 1976.
+We know that unless our laws specifically state “sexual orientation and gender identity” as protected classes from discrimination – the lives of LGBTQ Pennsylvanians will continue to reflect major challenges and concerns.

-The first piece of equality legislation introduced in the Pennsylvania General Assembly was in 1976 by Rep. Norman Berson (D-187, Philadelphia) regarding non-discrimination – with only two co-sponsors.
-It would be over a decade before the next piece of equality legislation was introduced.
+The first piece of LGBTQ civil rights legislation introduced in the Pennsylvania General Assembly was in 1976 by Rep. Norman Berson (D-187, Philadelphia) regarding non-discrimination – with only two co-sponsors.
+It would be over a decade before the next piece of legislation was introduced.
 Introductions and legislative reviews by House and Senate committees increased over the 1990s-2000s.
-In the past two sessions, LGBT equality legislation has been visible and at an all time number of bills.
+In the past several sessions, LGBTQ civil rights legislation has been visible and at an all-time high number of bills.

 The only piece of LGBT equality legislation to become law in Pennsylvania was the hate crimes law of 2002.
 It was ultimately struck down by the Commonwealth Court in 2008 due to a technicality.